 Clarisse Mawaki (56) was close to death when she couldn’t afford aids medication any longer, back in 1999.
-Today she and her team of volunteers – all of them HIV positive – provide free ARVs to hundreds of patients in Kinshasa’s poorest quarters, with support from Cordaid and the Global Fund.
+Today she and her team of volunteers provide free ARVs to hundreds of patients in Kinshasa’s poorest quarters, with support from Cordaid and the Global Fund.
 Together they fight stigma and ignorance and unclog overstretched health structures in the process.
-“This is not work, this is about our life.”
+“This is not our job, this is our life.”

 ‘A living tomb’.
 It’s not uncommon this is what bystanders call Clarisse, warning others not to shake her hand.
 It’s something so many of her seropositive ‘sisters and brothers’ experience.
 Especially the sisters.
 Because women in Kinshasa, like elsewhere in the world, are disproportionally infected and affected by the epidemic.